beets3d/FutureMakers/docs/projects/NomadSculpt/index.md

 Once a primitive is created, a toolbar will appear to control it's parameters.

-- **Validate**
+- **Validate:**
 Bake the primitive into a standard object so it can be sculpted and painted.

-- **Edit**
+- **Edit:**
 Toggle displaying the primitive gizmo.
 This is shown directly on the primitive to control its parameters, eg the cube width, or a cylinder hole radius.

-- **Mirror**
+- **Mirror:**
 Toggle placing a mirror repeater above the primitive.

-- **...**
+- **...:**
 Displays the primitive menu.

 Different primitives will have extra options on the toolbar:

-- **Project**
+**Project**
-The sphere is constructed as a subdivided cube, as this is better for sculpting, but this means it is not perfectly round.
+- The sphere is constructed as a subdivided cube, as this is better for sculpting, but this means it is not perfectly round.
 This option option will force the shape closer to a perfect sphere.
 The icosahedron shares this option.

-- **Cap**
+**Cap**
-Toggle end caps on a shape, eg a cylinder can have caps on top, or bottom, or both, or none.
+- Toggle end caps on a shape, eg a cylinder can have caps on top, or bottom, or both, or none.

-- **Hole**
+**Hole**
-Toggle a hole to be created through the center of a shape.
+- Toggle a hole to be created through the center of a shape.
 This will cycle through no holes, hole with a single radius, or hole with different radius at top and bottom.

-- **Radius**
+**Radius**
-Toggle if a cylinder should have a single radius, or a different radius at its top and bottom.
+- Toggle if a cylinder should have a single radius, or a different radius at its top and bottom.

-- **Disk**
+**Disk**
-Toggle if a plane should be a 4 sided shape, or a circle shape.
+- Toggle if a plane should be a 4 sided shape, or a circle shape.

 The small toolbar below the main toolbar will let you toggle between the primitive gizmo and the transform gizmo.